 Our fire safety department has continued to support businesses during the pandemic, signposting them towards NFCC business safety advice via our website and we have undertaken remote telephone fire safety audits on care homes where it has not been possible to attend in person.
 We followed NFCC guidance on amending our procedures to support care homes in particular, with specific advice and guidance offered.
-Overall we have: carried out 387 fire safety audits; completed over 1,000 consultation responses to building regulation applications and processed 415 licensing applications.
+Overall we have: carried out 387 fire safety audits (1,173 in 2019/20); completed 1,072 consultation responses to building regulation applications (1,278 in 2019/20) and processed 415 licensing applications (429 in 2019/20).
 We have continued the very important work responding to the recommendations from the Grenfell Tower Inquiry Phase 1 report and the Independent Review of Building Regulations and Fire Safety, led by Dame Judith Hackitt.
 We received £434k of additional one-off grant funding from Government to help us with this work and to increase capacity in our fire safety team.

-Following the introduction of a new policy for attending automatic fire alarm calls in commercial premises, the Service dealt with 1,396 calls in 2020-21, compared to over 2,000 in each of the three previous years.
+Following the introduction of a new policy for attending automatic fire alarm calls in commercial premises, the Service dealt with 1,396 calls in 2020/21, compared to over 2,000 in each of the three previous years.
 This led to direct financial savings of more than £55,000 and productive time savings of more than £72,000 for operational staff.